OpenAMP/openamp-docs/protocol_details/lifecyclemgmt_overview.rst

     1. Invokes the channel created callback registered by the host application
     2. Responds to remote context with a name service acknowledgement message

 After the acknowledgement is received from host, remoteproc on the remote side invokes the RPMsg channel-created callback registered by the remote application.
 The RPMsg channel is established at this point.
-All RPMsg APIs can be used subsequently on both sides for run time communications between the host and remote software contexts.
+All RPMsg APIs can be used subsequently on both sides for runtime communications between the host and remote software contexts.

 To shut down the remote processor/firmware, the remoteproc_shutdown API is to be used from the host context.
 Invoking this API with the desired remoteproc instance handle asynchronously shuts down the remote processor.
 Using this API directly does not allow for graceful shutdown of remote context.